bukolastella/Data-Science/README.md

 * [Mushrooms](https://www.kaggle.com/uciml/mushroom-classification)
 * [Wine](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009)
 #### In addition datasets can also be gotten from this folder
-* dataset_for_machine_learning:contains datasets used in Machine Learning
+* dataset_for_machine_learning:  contains datasets used in Machine Learning

 ## Install the requirements
 * Install the requirements using `pip install -r requirements.txt.`